naimurashid/PurIST/README.md

 ### IMPORTANT NOTE FOR RNA-seq

 If using RNA-seq data, using TPM (transcripts per million) measurements is necessary to compare relative expression per gene.
-IF not available, FPKM (fragments per kilobase per million) data is sufficient.
+If not available, FPKM (fragments per kilobase per million) data is sufficient.
 Both these measurements are available from common expression quantitation pipelines such as Salmon.
 Do not use raw counts or expected read counts.

 ### IMPORTANT NOTE FOR NANOSTRING